Tranquananh2811/Custom-Table-Library/README.md

 ## Basic Usage:

 Go to the creative script panel.
 Create a script a name it to whatever you want.
-Copy & paste the script from the `TableLibraryModule.lua`  then require it by using `require()` and put the script name in the `require()` in another script.
-Save it.
+Copy & paste the script from the `TableLibraryModule.lua`  then require it by using `require()` from another script and put the script name in the `require()`.
+After that, save the module and the other script then rerun.

 ```lua
 local TableLibModule = require('TableModule') --- Put the script name in the require() like this